 Schuster et al (2015) Ligand requirements for involvement of PKCη in synergistic analgesic interactions between spinal μ and δ opioid receptors.
 Transl Oncol 172 642 PMID: 24827408

 Do you know of a great paper that uses SNC 80 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area